d12frosted/elpa-mirror/melpa/pabbrev-readme.txt

 during idle time, while Emacs is doing nothing else.  `pabbrev-mode' tells you when this is happening.
 If this irritates you unset `pabbrev-idle-timer-verbose'.
-The advantage of this is that its very quick to look up potential abbreviations, which means that they can be constantly displayed, without interfering with the user as they type.
+The advantage of this is that its very quick to look up potential abbreviations, which means that the can be constantly displayed, without interfering with the user as they type.
 Certainly it works for me, on an old laptop, typing as fast as I can (which is fast, since I learnt to type with four